ParaToolsInc/taucmdr/docs/new_compiler.rst

 .. image:: _static/tau.cf.compiler.png
    :height: 400px

-When TAU Commander encounters a compiler command it performs *compiler resolution* to determine all relevent information about that compiler.
+When TAU Commander encounters a compiler command it performs *compiler resolution* to determine all relevant information about that compiler.
 Given two pieces of information about a compiler (e.g. command line string and role), TAU Commander uses the knowlegebase to discover missing information (e.g. family).
 See :any:`Knowledgebase` for more information.